zhaohuiwang/GenAI/docs/Google_ADK.md

 - `description` (Optional, Recommended for Multi-Agent): Provide a concise summary of the agent's capabilities.
 This description is primarily used by other LLM agents to determine if they should route a task to this agent.
 Make it specific enough to differentiate it from peers.

 - `tools` (Optional): Provide a list of tools the agent can use.
 Tools give your LlmAgent capabilities beyond the LLM's built-in knowledge or reasoning.
 They allow the agent to interact with the outside world, perform calculations, fetch real-time data, or execute specific actions.
+- `sub_agents` (Optional): Specialized agents under the root agent, each with their own tools, instructions, and scopes.
+They handle specific tasks (e.g., querying BigQuery) and can share context with the root agent.

 - Advanced Configuration & Control  (`generate_content_config`, `input_schema`, `output_schema`, `output_key`, `include_contents`)
+- `input_schema` (Optional): Define a schema representing the expected input structure.
+It is kind of stringent or rigid and prone to fail so use it wisely.
+- `output_schema` (Optional): Define a schema representing the desired output structure.
+- `output_key` (Optional): Provide a string key.
+The text content of the agent's final response will be automatically saved to the session's state dictionary under this key.
+This is useful for passing results between agents or steps in a workflow.

 #### 2. Create a `.env` file with Google Cloud credentials or API keys
 #### 3. Install Dependencies